Raducanu reaches US Open third round

 Superior in every department, Raducanu needed one hour and 21 minutes to win.

-Next she will face Spain's Sara Sorribes-Tormo on Saturday for a place in the fourth round.
+Next she will face Spain's Sara Sorribes Tormo on Saturday for a place in the fourth round.

-After her stunning run to the Wimbledon last 16 as a wildcard, Raducanu is backing up that breakout display In New York.
+Following her stunning run to the Wimbledon last 16 as a wildcard, Raducanu is backing up that breakout display in New York.

 Raducanu qualified for her first major last week and, unfazed by the magnitude of playing in her first overseas Grand Slam, has continued to create a buzz at Flushing Meadows.